drmittelstein/thermal_control/README.md

 handles.PID.Kd = 0;    % Derivative control
 handles.PID.Kt = 0.25; % Anti-windup control

+% Output of PID controller is peak-to-peak voltage of signal from
+% amplifier.
+This value ranges from 0 to the MaxVppTransducer defined
+% below:
 handles.MaxVppTransducer = 50;
-% This specifies the maximum Vpp output that the control system will use
-% Safety settings are also on, make sure that the value set here will agree
-% with the limits set in safety (sub_AllSettings)
-% For example, when the PID controller is using a control value of 1, it
-% will use the MaxVppTransducer value specified above
+% This script will use the amplifier gain value defined in
+% sub_AllSettings, to determine the appropriate signal generator amplitude.
+% So prior to running script, ensure that amplifier gain and any
+% transducer or amplifer safety settings are updated in sub_AllSettings

 handles.data.schemeprd = 5; % Time (minutes) between scheme switch
 ```